Evidence at your fingertips

 Objectives

-- Introduce Living Systematic Reviews and their value for vaccine safety and maternal–child health.
+- Introduce the concept of Living Systematic Reviews and their value for vaccine safety and maternal–child health.

 - Demonstrate the main features of the Safe in Pregnancy / Safe in Children platform.

-- Provide hands-on examples for answering real-world clinical and policy questions.
+- Provide practical, hands-on examples of how users can answer real-world clinical and policy questions through the platform.

-- Foster discussion on how continuous evidence synthesis can support immunization programs and NITAGs.
+- Foster discussion on how continuous evidence synthesis can support immunization programs, NITAGs, and frontline health workers.

 Target audience

-- Health professionals in maternal, neonatal, and child health
+- Health professionals, especially those involved in maternal, neonatal, and child health

 - Health decision-makers and NITAG members

-- Researchers and academics in vaccine safety and epidemiology
+- Researchers and academics in vaccine safety, clinical trials, and epidemiology

-- Students and trainees in evidence-based maternal and child health
+- Students and trainees interested in evidence-based maternal and child health

 Agenda (60 minutes)

-- Welcome & Introduction (5 min) – Framing the importance of rapid access to maternal–child vaccine evidence
+- Welcome & Introduction (5 min) – Flor Muñoz (framing the importance of rapid access to maternal–child vaccine evidence)

 - Why Living Systematic Reviews?
-(10 min) – Overview of LSRs and their role in global health decision-making
+(10 min) – Agustín Ciapponi (overview of LSRs and their role in global health decision-making)

-- Q&A and next steps (15 min) – Open discussion and invitation to engage with the platform
+- Q&A and Next Steps (15 min) – Flor Muñoz (open discussion and invitation to engage with the platform)

 Expected outcomes